-Pi Gamma Lambda chapter of Alpha Phi Alpha Fraternity, Inc. was chartered on January 6, 1989 at Fort McPherson Installation.
-Just one of many programs executed under the auspices of the organization is the fraternity’s “Go To High School, Go To College” initiative.
+Just one of the many programs executed under the auspices of the non-profit arm of the Pi Gamma Lambda chapter is the “Go-To-High School, Go-To-College” initiative.
 The program concentrates on the importance of completing secondary and collegiate education as a road to advancement.
 Statistics prove that school completion is the single best predictor of future economic success.
 Young men that participate gain tools, information, and learn strategies that facilitate that success.

-In an effort to provide financial support to deserving high school seniors, the Rho Sigma Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. established the Randal D. Ponder Memorial Scholarship.
+In an effort to provide financial support to deserving high school seniors, the Rho Sigma Lambda 501(c)3 arm established the Randall D. Ponder Memorial Scholarship.
 Alpha Phi Alpha Fraternity, Inc. develops leaders, promotes brotherhood and academic excellence, while providing service and advocacy for communities.
 This scholarship is named in honor of one of the Chapter’s Founders who was a trailblazer in the area of education in the Henry County area.

 The RKL Education Foundation, Inc.(RKLEF) is a 501(C) (3) nonprofit organization based in Gwinnett County, GA.
 RKLEF was established in May 14, 2002 by nine men interested in consolidating their efforts in mentoring youth while uplifting humanity through charitable, educational, and social activities.
 The Foundation is the philanthropic arm of the Rho Kappa Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. seated in Duluth, Georgia.